sensu/sensu-docs/content/sensu-go/5.14/getting-started/learn-sensu.md

 {{< /highlight >}}

 The Learn Sensu sandbox is a CentOS 7 virtual machine pre-installed with Sensu, InfluxDB, and Grafana.
-It's intended for you to use as a learning tool--we do not recommend using it in a production installation.
+It's intended for you to use as a learning tool &mdash; we do not recommend using it in a production installation.
 To install Sensu in production, use the [installation guide](../../installation/install-sensu) instead.

 The sandbox startup process takes about 5 minutes.